infinyon/labs-regex-map-json-sm/README.md

 ## Regex-Map JSON Smartmodule

-SmartModule to read JSON Records, look-up values, run regex to generate a result, and append the result in a new key.
+SmartModule to read a JSON record, look-up values, run regex, and write the result back into the record.
 This SmartModule is [map] type, where each record-in generates a new records-out.

 ### Input Record